Do Suffering Bottoms Go To Heaven?

 “Take me with you.”

-Naru mimicked a rough tone in a high, pleasant voice and smiled innocently.
+Mimicking a rough tone in a pleasant-sounding high voice, Naru smiled innocently.
 Sticking close to Gyu-yeon had apparently taught him his manner of speaking.
 The clipped, rough tone was exactly like his.

 Unintentionally mirrored, Gyu-yeon gaped as if he’d been hit on the back of the head.
 He couldn’t let his guard down even for a moment when talking to Naru.
-His gentle appearance made it easy for Naru to pounce the moment he saw an opening, leaving Gyu-yeon often flustered.
+His gentle appearance made it easy for him to pounce the moment he saw an opening, leaving him often flustered.

 When Gyu-yeon looked down at him as if he’d lost his mind, Naru blinked casually.
 His eyes said no matter what he said he wouldn’t back down—take me with you.